Irritator: Diet and feeding

 Another trait spinosaurs shared with gharials was an enlarged snout tip that wielded a rosette-shaped array of interlocking teeth, adept for impaling and catching fish.
 Although to a lesser degree than most known spinosaurs, this feature was also present in the Angaturama limai holotype.
 In 2002, Sues and colleagues pointed out, however, that there would be no reason to assume that the Spinosauridae specialized completely in fishing.
 They stressed rather that this head morphology indicates a generalistic feeding, particularly on small prey animals.
 In fact, portions of a young Iguanodon, a terrestrial herbivore, were found inside the fossil skeleton of one Baryonyx.
 Naish and colleagues in 2004 supported the theory that Irritator hunted both aquatic and terrestrial animals as a generalist within the coastal area and in addition probably searched for carrion.
-A tooth belonging to Irritator was discovered still inserted into the fossil neck vertebral column of an ornithocheirid pterosaur, likely with a wingspan of 3.3 m.
+A tooth belonging to Irritator was discovered still inserted into the fossil neck vertebral column of an anhanguerid pterosaur, likely with a wingspan of 3.3 m.
 This indicates that Irritator ate pterosaurs as well, although it is not known if it actively hunted these animals or simply scavenged the remains.
 In 2018, Aureliano and colleagues presented a possible scenario for the food web of the Romualdo Formation.
 The researchers proposed that spinosaurines from the formation may have also preyed on terrestrial and aquatic crocodyliforms, juveniles of their own species, turtles, and small to medium-sized dinosaurs.
 This would have made spinosaurines apex predators within this particular ecosystem.

+Examinations and digital reconstructions of Irritator published in 2023 by Schade et al., suggests that the lower jaws of this spinosaurid could rotate and open laterally, with a gape similar to that of modern pelicans; this would have allowed the theropod to swallow very large prey items.
+It was also discovered to have a very weak but rapid bite as a result of this analysis.
+The study also reaffirms that Irritator likely possessed binocular vision and would have held its snout at an inclined orientation.